-- a. iv.

-- b.
-Like all children, the two boys were also very curious.

-- c.
-In order to escape from his landlord, a transparent Griffin escaped to the streets.
+- a.
+In order to escape from his landlord, an invisible Griffin escaped to the streets.
 But to avoid being noticed, he had to remove his clothes.
-It was the middle of winter and it was bitterly cold to be homeless and without clothes.

-- d.
-A wanderer is someone who roams from place to place. / A drifter.../ A nomad...

-- 2. a. an appropriate shop / a correct shop

-- b.
-Griffin had a violent streak in him.

-- c.
-No

-- d.
-In order to disguise himself while on the run, Griffin had stolen clothes and other things from a store.
-He had then proceeded to callously attack the poor shopkeeper from behind, and then rob him of all his money.

-- 3. a.
-Griffin would have started getting desperate.

-- b.
-Griffin had booked two rooms at the local inn in Ipsing, and had paid in advance from the money he had stolen from the shopkeeper in London.
-He also had to pay for his meals and other expenses, which further depleted his funds.
+It was the middle of winter and it was bitterly cold to be homeless and without clothes. - b. ii.
+Convict - c.
+Like all children, the two boys were curious about the strange thing they had seen. - d. experiences - 2. a. appropriate - b.
+It was apparent from the cruel attack that Griffin made on the shopkeeper from the back that had a violent streak in him. - c. i.
+Greed - d.
+In order to disguise himself while on the run, Griffin stole clothes and other things from the store.
+He then proceeded to callously attack the poor shopkeeper from behind and then rob him of all his money. - 3. a.
+Griffin would have started to worry about how to get more money, now that it had started running low. - b.
+Griffin had booked two rooms at the local inn in Iping, and had paid in advance from the money he had stolen from the shopkeeper in London.
+He also had to pay for his meals and other expenses, which further depleted his funds. - c.
+Weather - d. unusual

-- c. ii.

-- d. a strange incident

-- 4. a. iv.

-- b.
-When the Halls came snooping into Griffin's room, it made him so angry, that he frightened them using the furniture.
+- 4. a. iii.
+Flying objects - b.
+When the Halls came snooping into Griffin's room, it made him so angry, that he frightened them with the furniture.
 But because he was invisible, they could not see him.
-Therefore, they thought there were ghosts in the room. - c.
-Griffin was a cruel man to have behaved in this manner with an old couple. - d.
-When one is crying. / When one is hurt.
+Therefore they thought there were ghosts in the room. - c.
+Griffin had displayed utmost cruelty in making the old couple undergo such a harrowing experience. - d. whimpering